 Any type of disinfecting cleaner can be tough on vinyl and lead to faster wear and tear, which is why you want to preserve the longevity of your chair.

 After disinfecting your chair, we recommend using Mothers VLR Cleaner & Protector.
 Spray this onto a cloth and rub the chair top surface.
 Later, wipe the surface again with a dry cloth to remove residue.

 This product not only cleans but conditions the surface to help prevent surfaces from drying, fading, and cracking.
 This is important to help prevent disinfecting procedures from aging the material.

 An extra stepAn additional step you could take, even if it is not state-mandated, is to politely ask your clients to wash their hands before sitting.

 There is no way to avoid all bacteria and viruses, so hand-washing is one of your best defenses against COVID-19.
 Your armrests will be a breeding zone for bacteria, so this would be the place of main concern.

 Require clients to sanitize or wash their hands before they are seated for their service.
 A sign with guidelines could be displayed on your reception desk.
 By doing this, you're also showing your customers that you are creating a safe environment for everyone.

-Together with these simple methods, we can keep our environment safe for one another while maintaining the best condition for our salon equipment!
+With these three easy steps, we can make our environment safer for everyone while maintaining the best condition of our salon equipment.